-Barlow Point Trail is a 2 mile lightly trafficked out and back trail located near Granite Falls, WA that features beautiful wild flowers and is rated as moderate.
+Barlow Point Trail is a 2 mile lightly trafficked out and back trail located near Granite Falls, Washington that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from June until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash